alabou/NMOS-MatroxOnly/Alerts.md

 Mv   Matrox Video class prefix or Multi-vendors class prefix.

 ## Alert Domains
 The alerts are categorized into a limited number of domains.
-The `link`, `transport`, `essence`, `application` and `clock` domains represent the domains of standards, multi-vendors events.
+The `link`, `transport`, `essence`, `application` and `clock` domains represent the domains of standard, multi-vendors events.
 Those domains are also available on a per-vendor basis to provide additional vendor specific events.
 Finally there is a `vendor` domain for vendor specific events that do not categorized into the 5 base `link`, `transport`, `essence`, `application` and `clock` domains.

 The `link`, `transport`, `essence`, `application` and `clock` domains MUST be supported by all implementations of the MvAlertManager.
 The `vendor`, `vendorLink`, `vendorTransport`, `vendorEssence`, `vendorApplication` and `vendorClock` domains are optional.

-Each alert domain has an associated per-domain event counter, counting all the events of a given domain.
-An alert is triggered when a domain counter of an active alert descriptor changes value.
+Each alert domain has an associated per-domain event and events counter, counting all the events of a given domain.
+An alert is triggered when a domain events counter of an active alert descriptor changes value.

+The domains are defined according to the OSI model when possible.
+A failure at a lower level MAY cause failures at higher levels.
+A User SHOULD look at events from lower levels first before considering events at higher level.
+In some scenarios, failure at a lower level will not prevent a higher level from functioning normally.
+For example when using redundancy, a `transport` domain packet lost event on one network interface will not prevent a Receiver from consuming a stream if the packet is recovered on the alternate network interface.
+In this example the higher level `essence` domain would not register invalid stream events.

 ### link, vendorLink
 - ISO level 1 and 2 (physical, data link)